-How should I use this medicine?You must take this medicine exactly as directed or you will lower the amount of medicine you absorb into your body or you may cause yourself harm.
+How should I use this medicine?You must take this medicine exactly as directed or you will lower the amount of the medicine you absorb into your body or you may cause yourself harm.
 Take your dose by mouth first thing in the morning, after you are up for the day.
-Do not eat or drink anything before you take this medicine.
-Swallow your medicine with a full glass (6 to 8 fluid ounces) of plain water.
-Do not take this tablet with any with any other drink.
-Do not chew or crush the tablet.
-After taking this medicine, do not eat breakfast, drink, or take any medicines or vitamins for at least 30 minutes.
+Do not eat or drink anything before you take this solution.
+Use a specially marked spoon or container to measure the oral solution.
+Take the solution with 2 fluid ounces (1/4 cup) of plain water.
+Do not take the solution with any other drink.
+After taking this medicine do not eat breakfast, drink, or take any other medicines or vitamins for at least 30 minutes.
 Stand or sit up for at least 30 minutes after you take this medicine; do not lie down.
+Do not take your medicine more often than directed.
 Take this medicine on the same day every week.
-Do not take your medicine more often than directed.

 Talk to your pediatrician regarding the use of this medicine in children.
 Special care may be needed.